c2platform/ansible-collection-forgerock/roles/ds/README.md

 ### ds_config

 Dict `ds_config` is used to configure DS using [dsconfig](https://backstage.forgerock.com/docs/ds/6.5/configref/) command.
 The remainder of this section contains examples of the use of this dict starting with a simple example.

-The dict has groups of lists where each list items configures DS using [dsconfig](https://backstage.forgerock.com/docs/ds/6.5/configref/) command for example:
+The dict has groups of lists where each list item configures DS using [dsconfig](https://backstage.forgerock.com/docs/ds/6.5/configref/).

 ```yaml
 ds_config: